gmprestes/PHP-PowerfullAPI/README.md

 RewriteRule .? - [E=Authorization:%{HTTP:Authorization}]
 ```

-This line add Authorization tag to your $_SERVER global variable, so you can send for exemple, this autorization tag in an JQuery ajax request
+This line add the tag Authorization to your $_SERVER global variable, so you can send this autorization tag in an JQuery ajax request

 ```javascript